| Webalizer

 the more people are requesting pages they already have

+cached (have viewed already).
 Sites is the number of unique IP addresses/hostnames

 that made requests to the server.
 Care should be taken